Hydrotherapy

 Slowly the treadmill will begin to move and encourage your dog to walk.
 The water in the tank provides strength training resistance while eliminating the added stress of gravity.

-Aquatic therapy is not ideal for all dogs.
-Some injuries do not respond well to this therapy, and dogs suffering from an unstable spine should not take part in aquatic therapy.
+Aquatic Therapy is not ideal for all dogs.
+Some injuries do not respond well to this therapy, and dogs suffering from an unstable spine should not take part in Aquatic Therapy.
 The doctors as Rehab 4 Pets will be happy to discuss this with you at your pets appointment.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding people or pets.
 Always follow your doctor’s advice regarding asthma or other allergy symptoms.